Inward light: Contrast with other inner sources

 Many Friends consider this divine guidance (or "promptings" or "leadings of the Spirit") distinct both from impulses originating within oneself and from generally agreed-on moral guidelines.
 In fact, as Marianne McMullen pointed out, a person can be prompted to say something in meeting that is contrary to what he or she thinks.
 In other words, Friends do not usually consider the Inner Light the conscience or moral sensibility but something higher and deeper that informs and sometimes corrects these aspects of human nature.

 Contrast with rules and creeds

 Historically, Friends have been suspicious of formal creeds or religious philosophy that is not grounded in one's own experience.
 Instead one must be guided by the Inward Teacher, the Inner Light.
 This is not, however, a release for Friends to decide and do whatever they want; it is incumbent upon Friends to consider the wisdom of other Friends, as one must listen for the Inner Light of others as well as their own.
 Friends have various established procedures for collectively discerning and following the Spirit while making decisions.

 Friends procedure is to collect together their best advice in a book of "Faith and Practice", which is revised gradually over time.
-Many or most books of Faith and Practice contain the following, which was originally attached to a list of "Advices" published in 1656, and illustrates Friends' emphasis on the Inner Light:
+Many or most books of Faith and Practice contain the following, which was originally attached to a list of "Advices" published in 1656, and illustrates Friends' emphasis on the Inward Light: